MicrosoftDocs/labs/labs/insiderdevtour2018/office365/includes/2-BuildingTeamHub.md

 ![Teams tab 2](../media/teams-tab-2.png)

-3. Locate and select the **Lunchmenu.zip** file previously downloaded and when uploaded the app will appear in the Team app list.
+3. Locate and select the **Lunchmenu.zip** file previously downloaded to the **Downloads** folder and when uploaded the app will appear in the Team app list.

 ![Teams tab 3](../media/teams-tab-3.png)